andjimbon/andjimbon.github.io/Properties_MELI_Project_Description.md

 ## Real state Market in Colombia

-**Project description:** With this code you will be abble to compare market prices (sell/rent) from diferent neighboorhoods or cities in Colombia, and get the information from each publication (Rooms, bathrooms, M2, House Expenses, etc.)
+**Project description:** With this code you will be abble to compare market prices (sell/rent) from diferent neighboorhoods or cities in Colombia, and get the information from each property publication (Rooms, bathrooms, M2, House Expenses, etc.)

 Scrape data from [Mercadolibre](https://www.mercadolibre.com.co/inmuebles) and create a database with property items and their Google geogrpahical location.